alan-if/alan/BUILDING.md

 -------------------------

 On some platforms/OSes you can enable extra targets.
 Extra targets are versions of the interpreter and compiler that are not the native command line compiler and interpreter.
+One example is cross-compilation of the Windows GUI version, WinAlam and primarily WinArun.

 The Makefiles will present the possible extra targets during builds with something like